 His win at Il Lombardia is not a shock but a natural progression for a man who’s won the Italian title twice, come fourth at the Worlds and finished second at Liege-Bastogne-Liege behind none other than Maxim Iglinsky.
 The Kazakh rider was one of the two Astana brothers to give positive tests and plunge the team into controversy.
-The fact people have such different views on Nibali isn’t helped by the fact he rides for Astana, one of the least likely jerseys you’ll find on the road.
+The fact people have such different views on Nibali isn’t helped by the fact he rides for Astana, one of the least likely jerseys to spot on your commute.

 Back in his Liquigas days Nibali cut a more reserved figure but his successes have thrust him into the media eye.
-Nibali was the lime green rider who, alongside Romain Kreuziger, stuck with the lead bunch in the 2009 Tour and eventually finished sixth.
-A year later he rode in support of Ivan Basso at the Giro finishing third to the senior Italian’s first.
-In 2012 we first caught a glimpse of his Sicilian fire, calling for Bradley Wiggins to show some respect following a string of headlines and a whole lot of nothing.
+Nibali was one of two lime green jerseys – the other being Roman Kreuziger – who stuck with the lead bunch in the 2009 Tour and eventually finished sixth.
+A year later he rode in support of Ivan Basso at the Giro and finished third.
+In 2012 we first caught a glimpse of his fire as called for Bradley Wiggins to show some respect following a string of headlines and a whole lot of nothing.
 Just one day later however, Nibali and Wiggins made peace at the finish line extending hands and sorting out their differences in a brief exchange.

-Since his move to Astana Nibali has not helped himself.
-Perhaps frustrated by Alexander Vinokourov’s put downs (two Grand Tours in two years apparently undeserving of a little slack), Nibali’s temper boiled over this past season and, though usually relaxed and poker-faced, he lost his cool in July.
-On Stage 6 of the Tour de France to the Mur-de-Bretagne Tony Martin inexplicably crashed triggering a domino effect and knocking Chris Froome into the defending champion.
-The story goes Nibali threw a drink bottle at Froome at the finish and the two confronted each other back at the team busses.
+However, since his move to Astana, Nibali has not helped himself.
+Perhaps frustrated by Alexander Vinokourov’s put downs (two Grand Tours in two years apparently undeserving of a little slack), Nibali’s temper boiled over this past season and, though usually poker-faced, he lost his cool in July.
+On Stage 6 of the Tour de France to the Mur-de-Bretagne, Tony Martin inexplicably crashed triggering a domino effect and knocking Chris Froome into the defending champion.
+The story goes that Nibali threw a bottle at Froome at the finish and the two confronted each other back at the team buses.
 After this exchange Nibali gave a surprisingly calm interview, stating he did not realise the crash had not been Froome’s fault.
-A honest admission, Nibali went on to joke, perhaps disguising a heated affair, that the pair were ‘not footballers’.
+Nibali went on to joke, perhaps disguising a heated affair, that the pair were ‘not footballers’.
 His attitude in these situations is refreshing, seemingly able to heat up and cool down without extending conflict.
 It’s also a sign he knows he can go too far and is happy to quickly back-pedal.

-Unfortunately at this year’s Tour things got worse for Nibali.
+Unfortunately, at this year’s Tour things got worse for Nibali.
 After working hard to get himself back into the podium race, Nibali claimed victory on Stage 19 with a shark-like attack on the Col de la Croix de Fer at precisely the moment Froome suffered a mechanical.
 Even the hardiest of Nibali detractors will struggle to argue he was attacking Froome’s yellow jersey (such was the gap between the pair) but something inside of him decided to go at that moment and it left a bad taste.
-It tainted what could have been his redeeming Tour de France stage and you can’t help but think back to the events of Stage 6.
-The Tour ended with Nibali having beaten all his rivals from the 2014 Tour again bar Valverde, but he will want to return to France to put things right again.
-This was the hardest to watch of Nibali’s moments of madness this year, so obviously ruining what should have been a great stage.
+It tainted what could have been his redeeming Tour de France moment.
+The Tour ended with Nibali having beaten all his rivals from the 2014 Tour again – bar Valverde – but he will want to return to France to put things right again.
+The Tour was a difficult watch for Nibali fans.

 He was so pent up after this stage of the Vuelta that it is a testament to his mentality that he channeled what was left of his energy into a super spell of racing in Italy.
 By claiming Il Lombardia, Nibali is once again approaching the off season with a lot to feel good about.
 Even Astana, and particularly Italian director Giuseppe Martinelli, must be content with his season’s returns.

 Through the difficult moments it is worth remembering everything likeable about Nibali.
 After his dominant Tour de France win a lot more was written about him.
 I remember reading a great story about child-Nibali taking photos of races in Messina and selling them to buy his own bike parts.
 Next season it is important he cleans up some of the mess he has made and strengthens his teetering reputation.
-With regards to his riding not a lot needs to change and whilst he might struggle to take down climbers Froome and Quintana, Nibali’s got plenty to offer.
+Whilst he might struggle to take down Froome and Quintana, Nibali’s got plenty to offer.
 Very few riders have experienced his level of success and he is a master of making the most of what he has to offer.
-He is unpredictable and his attacks are always exciting- one moment he is lost in the wheels, the next he is up the road.
+He is unpredictable and his attacks are always exciting – one moment he is lost in the wheels, the next he is up the road.